News

 At the Day of Cities and Municipalities held last week, Villy Lopman, partner at RASK, spoke about the rights of local governments to appeal directly to the Supreme Court to resolve disputes arising with the state.
 So far, this possibility has been used to clarify 23 issues, while several problems are still waiting to be solved.

-“If a norm restricts the autonomy and self-organisation of a local government, then the local government has the right to appeal directly to the Supreme Court,” Villy explained in his presentation.
+government has the right to appeal directly to the Supreme Court,” Villy

 A local government seeking to appeal to the Supreme Court must submit an application that is supported by a majority of the municipal council members, who must also approve the final application text.
 For example, last year, Põlva Municipal Council submitted a request to the Supreme Court to declare the provisions of the Planning Act that concern the preservation of cultural heritage of local importance to be unconstitutional.